Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 We will see that the function \(S(t)\) grows very slowly.
-The third plot in \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}} illustrates the basic properties of \(S(t)\): it has a jump discontinuity (of height 1) at a critical zero, and where it is continuous it is approximately linear with slope \(-\frac{1}{2\pi}\log t\).
+The third plot in \hyperref[fig_z5000]{Figure~{\xreffont\ref{fig_z5000}}} illustrates the basic properties of \(S(t)\): it has a jump discontinuity (of height 1) at a simple critical zero, and where it is continuous it is approximately linear with slope \(-\frac{1}{2\pi}\log t\).